fecgov/openFEC/README.md

 Sorting fields include a compound index on on the filed to sort and a unique field.
 Because in cases where there were large amounts of data that had the same value that was being evaluated for sort, the was not a stable sort view for results and the results users received were inconsistent, some records given more than once, others given multiple times.

 ### Database mirrors/replicas
-Database mirrors/replicas are supported by the API if the `SQLA_FOLLOWERS` is set to one or more valid connection strings.
+Database mirrors/replicas are supported by the API if the `SQLA_FOLLOWER` is set to one or more valid connection strings.
 By default, setting this environment variable will shift all `read` operations to any mirrors/replicas that are available (and randomly choose one to target per request if there are more than one).

 You can optionally choose to restrict traffic that goes to the mirrors/replicas to be the asynchronous tasks only by setting the `SQLA_RESTRICT_FOLLOWER_TRAFFIC_TO_TASKS` environment variable to something that will evaluate to `True` in Python (simply using `True` as the value is fine).
 If you do this, you can also restrict which tasks are supported on the mirrors/replicas.
 Supported tasks are configured by adding their fully qualified names to the `app.config['SQLALCHEMY_FOLLOWER_TASKS']` list in order to allow them.
 By default, only the `download` task is enabled.